8 CFR 214.3

 (C) A school which provides vocational or nonacademic training other than language training.

-(v) The following may not be approved for attendance by foreign students:
+(v) Schools not qualified for attendance.
+The following may not be certified for attendance by foreign students:

 (A) A home school,

-(C) An adult education program, as defined by section 203(l) of the Adult Education and Family Literacy Act, Public Law 105-220, as amended, 20 U.S.C.
-9202(l), if the adult education program is funded in whole or in part by a grant under the Adult Education and Family Literacy Act, or by any other Federal, State, county or municipal funding.
+(C) An adult education program, as defined by section 203(1) of the Adult Education and Family Literacy Act, Public Law 113-128, as amended, U.S.C.
+3272(1), if the adult education program is funded in whole or in part by a grant under the Adult Education and Family Literacy Act, or by any other Federal, State, county, or municipal funding.